physicsdude/PlatformerExample/LessonPlan.md

 - What could you improve about your instructions?

+## What's a variable?

+- A variable in computer programming is a way to store information and change what information is stored.

+- Example variable name (perl):

+my $bread_count = 0;

+## What's a function?

+- A function is a wrapper around a set of instructions.
+This is a lot more useful than it sounds.

+- Example function name (perl):

+sub applyPeanutButter {
+	my ($amount,$to) = @_;
+}

-## What's an algorithm?
+## What's an Algorithm?

-- In mathematics and computer science, an algorithm is a step-by-step procedure for calculations.
-Algorithms are used for calculation, data processing, and automated reasoning.
+- "In mathematics and computer science, an algorithm is a step-by-step procedure for calculations.
+Algorithms are used for calculation, data processing, and automated reasoning." - Wikipedia

 - Some are more based on "logic" and don't involve much math, some are very mathematical

+## Search Algorithms

+- How would you search for a name in a Phone Book?

 ## How to Make Your Own Computer and Phone Based Games